meaningfy-ws/er-system/docs/schema/EntityResolutionRequest.md

 # Class: EntityResolutionRequest

-_An entity resolution request sent by to the ERE, containing the entity to be resolved._
+_An entity resolution request sent to the ERE, containing the entity to be resolved._

 __